-College Garden is a private garden of Westminster Abbey in London, open to the public on some Tuesday and Thursday afternoons throughout the year.
+The beauty of College Garden has been carefully cultivated for over 900 years, the private garden of Westminster Abbey in London.
+It is mostly closed to the general public, however, it is opened on occasion on some Tuesday and Thursday afternoons during the course of the year.

 Tel: 020 7222 5152